Azalea bonsai repotting

-Important, tiny cavities in the bonsai substrate are quickly filled.
-The bonsai soil is compressed.
-The air and water permeability of the bonsai soil decreases.
+Important, tiny cavities in the bonsai soil are quickly filled with roots.
+The bonsai soil is compressed and the air and water permeability of the soil decreases.

 When repotting bonsai, in most cases a root cut is carried out to reduce the root mass and increase the fine branching.

-Remove fixation wire
+1. Remove fixation wire

-If the bonsai has been properly and professionally potted, the wire for fixing the root ball must be removed before repotting of the tree can start.
+If the bonsai has been properly and professionally potted a bonsai wire for fixing the root ball was used.
+This fixation wire must be removed before repotting of the tree can start.

-Remove old bonsai soil with a root claw
+2. Remove bonsai soil

 If there are no wire holes, the fixing wire can also be inserted through the drainage holes.

-Fill in Kanuma bonsai soil
+6. Fill in bonsai soil

-Before the root ball of the Satsuki Azalea can be aligned in the pot a little bit Bonsai soil should be filled in.
+Before the root ball of the Satsuki Azalea can be aligned in the pot a little bit soil should be filled in.

 Peat substrates are also very sour.
 But they are (except perhaps in the cultivation phase) not suitable for finished azalea bonsai.
 The main disadvantage is that once dried, peat substrates are very difficult to remoisten.
 And ball dryness doesn't like an azalea bonsai to come through.

-Determine position and potting depth
+7. Determine position

-Shorten the root ball of the bonsai
+8. Shorten the root ball

 It is important that the bonsai substrate is thoroughly worked in between the roots.
 A thin stick (eg. chopsticks) is well suited for this.

-Apply color matching cover layer
+11. Apply cover layer